0x15f/edge-html-component-concept/README.md

 ************************************************FN does use a heavily client-side rendered Shopify Theme.
 Taking a more liquid-based approach would have had better performance.
 However, Liquid still cannot fetch data from Algolia.************************************************

-# The (Potential) Solution

-## Inspirations
+# Inspirations

-- Remix - There is no server state or client state.
+- [Remix](https://remix.run) - There is no server state or client state.
 It is all forms that can rerender.
 Responses are also streamed as they are built so that you do not have to wait for all data to be fetched for the entire page to render.
-- EdgeMesh - Dynamic fragments, uncached fragments of the page that are loaded via web-worker for swift page loads with partial full page caching.
+- [EdgeMesh](https://edgemesh.com) - Dynamic fragments, uncached fragments of the page that are loaded via web-worker for swift page loads with partial full page caching.

-## Concept

-Shopify Theme (origin) provides a page shell.
-Edge fetches the shell in parallel with fetching and rendering a basic product grid, filtering, and pagination.
-All functionality is in a form that submits (prevented) and refreshes the current "component.”

-The HTMLRewriter is used to go over the original page contents and inject rendered components.
-While doing so, it builds a map that can be memoized to allow for parallel rendering of components and fetching of the original page on future requests.